 As appropriate, Addleshaw Goddard will seek external professional tax advice to ensure any such incentives and reliefs are applied legitimately, particularly if the outcome of a transaction (or its tax treatment) is uncertain or complex.

-Addleshaw Goddard seeks to maintain an open and transparent relationship with HMRC through regular communication.
-Wherever possible, we will seek to achieve early agreement on issues in order to gain certainty and, should any differences of opinion arise regarding the interpretation of the law, we will seek to resolve these by working collaboratively with HMRC.
+Addleshaw Goddard seeks to maintain an open and transparent relationship with HMRC.
+Wherever possible, and where interpretation is uncertain, we will seek to achieve early agreement on issues in order to gain certainty and, should any differences of opinion arise regarding the interpretation of the law, we will seek to resolve these by working collaboratively with HMRC.